MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-troubleshoot-error-404103-devicenotonline.md

 ## Cause

-If you have confirmed that the device is online and still get the error, it's likely because the direct method callback is not registered on the device.
+If you know that the device is online and still get the error, it's likely because the direct method callback isn't registered on the device.

 ## Solution